 This summary is not intended as a replacement for the original book, all info is credited to the author and publisher of the book.
 Please purchase your book here.

 The Konmari method is just a shorter term used to refer to this book.
 Basically, the book explains the importance of decluttering your home and your life along with some step-by-step systems for doing it.

 The emphasis of the Konmari organization method is deciding what to keep or discard based on your emotional attachment to a certain item.

-The Marie Kondo list explains that as you reduce your possessions, and discarding the un-essential, you will reach a state that brings comfort.
+The Marie Kondo list explains that as you reduce your possessions, and discard the un-essential, you will reach a state that brings comfort.

 That state is different for each person.
 You will know when you reach that point where you have enough to feel happy and comfortable.

 As a very simple explanation, the method follows these rules below.
 This summary is not intended as a replacement for the original book, all info is credited to the author and publisher of the book.
 Please purchase your book here or read Marie Kondo blog for more info.